How to use the dashboard designer (v5)

 You can stop here, or you can add to your dashboard if you wish.

 We recommend you configure some tiles now, to see how they fill out the space available.
-The 4 tiles at the top left of the dashboard would work well as Status donut tiles or Alert donut tiles (see How to use the Status tile and How to use the Alerts tile).
+The 4 tiles at the top left of the dashboard would work well as Status donut tiles or Alert donut tiles.

 You may find you need to create a new split and move tiles into that if you want the tiles to align by their top edge:

-You may wish to add a large title for a wall monitor display, using the Web Content tile (How to use the Web Content tile), and drag this to the top of the page or top of the split column:
+You may wish to add a large title for a wall monitor display, using the Web Content tile, and drag this to the top of the page or top of the split column:

 Delete or move the individual tiles until the column or row is empty and then the empty column or row will automatically be removed.
 There is no option to delete a whole column or row.